 The Ozark Plateaus region of southern Missouri is underlain by dominantly carbonate marine platform rocks of Paleozoic age.
 The region has been sub-aerially exposed since the late Paleozoic and is characterized by extensive karst.
 To better understand the geologic history of this regional karst system, we examined the stratigraphic record preserved in the fill of a large doline near the largest spring in the region.
 Samples of fill from natural exposures and drill core were analyzed using thermoluminescence (TL) and 10Be cosmogenic techniques, and the physical/chemical characteristics of the fill material were determined by visual inspection, X-ray analyses, and grain-size measurements.
 Drill-hole data indicate that the allochthonous doline fill is 36.3 m thick and rests on at least 15.6 m of cave breakdown and sediment.
 The doline fill is divisible into 7 zones.
 Analysis of 10Be concentrations suggest that the entire doline fill was derived from local residuum during the middle (Illinoian) to late Pleistocene (Wisconsinan).
 X-ray diffraction analyses of clays throughout the doline fill indicate that they consist of nearly equal amounts of kaolinite and illite, consistent with terrestrial weathering.

-D. J. Wearyi et al., "Constraints on the Geologic History of the Karst System in Southern Missouri, U.S.A.
-Provided by Radiogenic, Cosmogenic, and Physical/chemical Characteristics of Doline Fill," Acta Carsologica, Slovenian Academy of Sciences and Arts, Jan 2004.
+D. J. Waery et al., "Constraints on the Geologic History of the Karst System in Southern Missouri, U.S.A. provided by Radiogenic, Cosmogenic, and Physical/Chemical Characteristics of Doline Fill," Acta Carsologica, vol. 33, no. 2, pp. 207-217, Slovenian Academy of Sciences and Arts, Jun 2004.

 Geosciences and Geological and Petroleum Engineering